NenadWritesDocs/docosaurus_nenad/my-website/docs/tutorial-basics/Nenad Pajovic CV.md

 ## FIS (April 2020 - January 2022)

 During my tenure at FIS I had the privilege to work with senior technical, where I acquired fundamental knowledge of version control systems.
-Our team was responisble for updating documentation (online help, release notes, and developer documentation) that was published in quarterly releases.
+Our team was responsible for updating documentation (online help, release notes, and developer documentation) that was published in quarterly releases.

 ## CallidusCloud, part of SAP - (March 2019 - April 2020)